ChadsArcade/VMMenu/README.md

 :end
 ```

 %1 represents the game name as passed from the menu to VMM.BAT.
-We test if this matches "barrier", "sundance" or "tacscan" and jump to the flipxy section if necessary, else mame is run with standard default settings.
+We test if this matches "barrier", "sundance" or "tacscan" and jump to the flipxy section if necessary, else mame is run with standard or default settings, as specified in the mame.ini file.